mmilano/SidePanelCollapse/README.md

 Initialization can happen 'automatically' on page load by putting a data atrribute on your side panel element, or it can be done programmatically with a javascript function constructor.

 Either of these methods is available to you no matter how you have incorporated the library into your own project.
 You can use linked files and then invoke it manually, or you can integrate it into your build process and use a data attribute.
-Mix and match. **Use only one method, however.**
+Mix and match. **Use only one method.**

-### Via Data Attributes
+### Via Data Attribute

 Add the boolean attribute `data-sidepanel-collapse` on the side panel HTML element to have the side panel activated automatically when the page loads.